Pickled eggs: How to preserve eggs in salt and vinegar

-The following method of how to preserve eggs comes from someone who actual saw it done on a regular basis during the rationing and shortages of the Second World War.
-During this time, it was common to keep chickens, as it had been for generations in rural areas, so there was frequently a surplus of eggs which had to be preserved.
+The following method of preserving eggs comes from someone who actual saw it done on a regular basis during the rationing and shortages of the Second World War.
+During this time, it was common to keep chickens, as it had been for generations in rural areas, so there was frequently a surplus of eggs which had to be preserved for leaner times.

 My mother would preserve our eggs by boiling them for about ten minutes in water to which a little salt and vinegar had been added.